 Frequently Asked Questions

-The main causes of problems in the application of product to various components are: Inclusions, Poor cleaning or silicone contamination, Poor spray techniques, Poor handling
+The main causes of problems in the application of product to various components are: Inclusions, Poor cleaning or silicone contamination, Poor spray techniques, poor handling.

 These may all be generally eliminated by careful attention to detail, tight quality control inspection procedures and by thorough and regular housekeeping.
 A schedule of equipment maintenance and inspection should be laid down and this should be closely adhered to and recorded to minimise downtime.
 Some points to note here are to ensure that the components are thoroughly prepared and that the incoming air to the booth is properly filtered.
 These will eliminate most of the problems, although a few vital pointers are given below.
-If however your question is not answered here and you would like further technical advice please call our AVKO team who will be happy to help or complete the Contact Us form.

 In order to obtain good adhesion when spraying, vigorous cleaning with Avkote 153b with 154 cleaner or double cleaning will be necessary to remove waxes, which have migrated to the surface.
 When this problem is encountered it is advisable to find out the date the profile was produced.
 If coating is carried out immediately after extrusion some of the agents may still be released from the plastic.
 It is possible to gain good adhesion, even with these agents, if the substrate is scotched first before cleaning with Avkote 153b with 154 cleaner.